ryspark/lcalc/README.md

 ### Usage

-To install, just add a sym-link from `interpreter/lc` to `/usr/local/bin/lc`.
+To install, add a symbolic link from `interpreter/lc` to `/usr/local/bin/lc`.

 #### Command-line mode